-With the most senior line-up in its 18 year history, Marketforce’s The Future of Retail Banking is the only conference that leaders at the forefront of the industry need attend in 2015.
+With the most senior line-up in its 18 year history, Marketforce’s The Future of Retail Banking was the only conference that leaders at the forefront of the industry needed to attend in 2015.

-Hear from the leaders at all of the top 5 UK banks, the digital challengers and the innovation advocates and network with over 280 of your peers, learning about the most important issues facing the sector today.
-With sessions addressing customer centricity, transparency, mobile banking, FinTech, SME banking and the branch, delivered by a high-level senior speaker line-up, this is an event not to be missed.
+Delegates heard from leaders at all of the top 5 UK banks, the digital challengers and the innovation advocates.
+They networked with over 280 peers, learning about the most important issues facing the sector today.
+Sessions addressed customer centricity, transparency, mobile banking, FinTech, SME banking and the branch, delivered by a high-level senior speaker line-up.

 Head of Innovation Insight